OpenSecuritySummit/oss2019/content/tracks/Wardley-Maps/user-sessions/using-wardley-maps-and-cynefin-for-security.md

 ---
-title        : Using Wardley Maps and Cynefin for Security type         : working-session      # working-session, user-session, product-session track        : Wardley Maps technology   : topics       : featured     : when_day     :
+title        : Using Wardley Maps and Cynefin for Security type         : user-session      # working-session, user-session, product-session track        : Wardley Maps technology   : topics       : featured     : when_day     : Thu
 when_time    : AM-1
 room_layout  :
 room_id      :
 session_slack:
-status       : draft              # draft, review-content, done description  : session on the intersection of Wardley Maps and Cynefin Framework for Security organizers   :
+status       : draft
+description  : session on the intersection of Wardley Maps and Cynefin Framework for Security organizers   :
     - Simon Wardley